daren-thomas/troll-tales/_posts/2025/04/2025-04-19-civilizations-generator.md

 - [Primary Conflict / Threat](#primary-conflict--threat)
 - [Historic Era / Stage](#historic-era--stage)

+I also made a PDF with all these tables rolled into one big table that prints to A4: [Civilization Generator](./Civilization Generator.pdf).
 ### Government / Power

 | d20    | **Government / Power**         |